mapillary/mapillary_tools/README.md

 ### Config

-User authentication is required to uploade images to Mapillary.
+User authentication is required to upload images to Mapillary.
 When uploading for the first time, user is prompted for user credentials and authentication logs are stored in a global config file for future authentication.

 If you wish to manually edit a config file, the script below can be used.
 The default config file is your global Mapillary config file and will be used if no other file path is provided.